emanguy/Curse-of-Strahd/Characters/NPCs/Strahd.md

 2. Find [[Rudolph van Richten]] - Van Richten is a famous vampire hunter.
 Strahd wants to capture him and torture him in his dungeons.
 3. Search for a successor or consort - When new people enter Barovia Strahd will try to determine if any of them are worthy successors or consorts.
 He especially likes fighting people who exhibit great fortitude or defiance

+## Roleplay Tips
+* Strahd has very few emotions left, so trying to appeal to his humanity won't work
+* He can be seductive and charming
+* He tries to drive a wedge in the party if possible, trying to sway PCs to his side and trying to turn them into vampire spawn